nweber/generator-dp/README.md

 Grunt Options:

-Do a build, including jslint.
+Lint all of the JavaScript files.
 ```
-$ grunt
+$ grunt lint
 ```

 Just build distribution files: